OpenUnited/platform/README.md

 Each app/domain has a services.py file that implements the services interface for that app/domain.

-This repo contains the full platform including the frontend (which is "deliberately simple"*), however in the workflow we prototype and specify the target UX as code in the [UX Prototype repo](https://github.com/OpenUnited/ux-prototype)
+This repo contains the full platform including the frontend - which is "deliberately simple"*.
+We prototype and specify the target UX, as code, in the [UX Prototype repo](https://github.com/OpenUnited/ux-prototype).
+The UX Prototype repo is not for production use, we use it instead of using Figma.

-Regarding the deliberately simple frontend; we use [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) templates, [TailwindCSS](https://tailwindcss.com/), [TailwindUI](https://tailwindui.com/), plain javascript, and a sprinkle of [HTMX](https://htmx.org/).
-Earlier we had a separate ReactJS frontend and a GraphQL API layer, however this fanciness ultimately slowed us down - so we decided to keep the frontend simple.
+Regarding the "deliberately simple" frontend; we use [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) templates, [TailwindCSS](https://tailwindcss.com/), [TailwindUI](https://tailwindui.com/), plain javascript, and a sprinkle of [HTMX](https://htmx.org/).
+Earlier we had a separate ReactJS frontend and a GraphQL API layer, however this fanciness failed to deliver the expected value, whilst creating complexity/friction... therefore, we now have a deliberately simple frontend.

 ## Getting started / how to run this app